How to Make your Ads Stand Out

 - Choose the right format for your ad.

 - Use an engaging photo or video.
 The most successful campaigns use a combination of relevant ad formats, such as photo and video.

 - Write a catchy, but short title and description

 - Use a relevant call-to-action for your business.

 In our previous blog post, we discussed Getting Started in Online Advertising.
 We learned about why advertising is important, whether it’s a right fit for your business, and if so, how to create an advertising goal.
-Now we’ll focus on how to make your ads stick out.
+Now we’ll focus on how to make your ads attractive.
 There are a variety of factors that influence the effectiveness of an ad, but we’ll focus on 3 key areas:

 Choose the right format for your ad.